vakaee/ai-collections/WORKFLOW_ADAPTATION_PLAN.md

 **Example prompt**:
 ```
-You are calling on behalf of Brodie Collection Services regarding a debt.
+You are calling on behalf of [COLLECTION AGENCY] regarding a debt.

 Debtor name: {{debtor_name}}
 Amount owed: ${{amount}}